Fine Art in Uzbekistan

 The Evolution of Fine Art in Uzbekistan

-• Uzbekistan’s earliest artistic expressions date back to prehistoric cave paintings, including the famous Khojakent petroglyphs.
+• Uzbekistan’s earliest artistic expressions include prehistoric cave paintings like the Khojakent petroglyphs.

 Major Art Forms in Uzbekistan